-Sayyiduna Zubayr ibn Al-Awwam (RA) is among the ten noble companions of Rasulullah (ﷺ) to be promised paradise.
+Sayyiduna Zubayr ibn Al-Awwam (RA) is among the ten noble companions of Rasulullah (ﷺ) who were promised Paradise.
 He is the disciple of the prophet Muhammad (ﷺ).
-His full name is Zubayr ibn al-Awwam, the son of Safiyya bint Abdul Mutallib (RA) and Awwam ibn Khuwaylid, and was born in Makkah.
-He accepted Islam at a young age, when he was 16.
-He was among the first five converts to embrace Islam under the guidance of Abu Bakr As-Siddiq (RA).
+His full name is Zubayr ibn al-Awwam, the son of Safiyya bint Abdul Mutallib (RA) and Awwam ibn Khuwaylid.
+He was born in Makkah.
+He accepted Islam at a young age when he was 16.
+He was among the first five people to embrace Islam under the guidance of Abu Bakr As-Siddiq (RA).
 When the call of Islam was spread among the people of Makkah, the early Muslims were tortured ruthlessly, and Zubayr ibn Al-Awwam was among them.
-Nawfal Ibn Khuwailid, his uncle, took charge of torturing him, it was reported that his uncle used to enroll his nephew onto a mat while lighting a fire outside causing clouds of smoke to suffocate Zubayr, and he said to him under his mat ”Leave Islam and I shall spare you”, but Sayyiduna Zubayr ibn Al-Awwam replied with his challenging spirit that he will never return to atheism.
+Nawfal ibn Khuwailid, his uncle, took charge of torturing him, it was reported that his uncle used to wrap his nephew in a mat, light a fire outside it, causing the smoke to suffocate Zubayr (RA), and he said to him ”Leave Islam and I shall spare you”, but Sayyiduna Zubayr ibn Al-Awwam replied with his unwavering firmness that he will never return to atheism.

-He married Lady Asma bint Abi Bakr ”Zat an-nitaqayn” (The posser of the two scarves”.
-He immigrated twice, one to Abyssinia and the other one to Yathrib.
-After his last immigration to Madina, he had a baby, who was named Abduallah Ibn Az-Zubair.
+He married Lady Asma bint Abi Bakr ”Zat an-nitaqayn” (The possessor of the two scarves”).
+He made Hijrah twice, one to Abyssinia and the second one to Yathrib.
+After his final migration to Madina, he had a baby, who was named Abdullah Ibn Az-Zubayr.
 Abdullah Ibn Az-Zubair was the first Muslim baby born after immigration in Madinah.
 Sayyiduna Zubayr ibn Al-Awwam was the first one to unsheathe his sword for the cause of Allah.
-He was resting in the valley of Mataabikh (the name of a place in Mecca) when all of a sudden, he heard that Muhammad (ﷺ) had been killed.
-He left his house immediately whilst wielding his sword.
-The Prophet (ﷺ) walked past the place where he was resting and when he saw Sayyiduna Zubair (RA), he said to him, “Zubair, stop!
+He was resting in the valley of Mataabikh (a name of a place in Mecca) when all of a sudden he heard that Muhammad (ﷺ) had been killed.
+He left his house immediately whilst carrying his sword.
+The Prophet (ﷺ) walked past the place where he was resting and when he saw Sayyiduna Zubayr (RA), he said to him, “Zubayr, stop!
 What is the matter?”
-He said that he heard someone saying that the Prophet (ﷺ) had been martyred.
+He said he heard someone saying the Prophet (ﷺ) had been martyred.
 The Prophet Muhammad (ﷺ) asked, “What could you have done even if I had been martyred?”
-Sayyiduna Zubair (RA) replied, “I swear by Allah, I had intended to kill every single person dwelling in Mecca.”
-At that moment, the Prophet Muhammad (ﷺ) especially prayed for him.
-He participated in all the battles and never lagged behind any Allah’s Messenger (ﷺ) from any expedition that he undertook.
+Sayyiduna Zubayr (RA) replied, “I swear by Allah, I had intended to kill every single person dwelling in Mecca.”
+At that moment, the Prophet Muhammad (ﷺ) at that moment prayed for him.
+He participated in all the battles and never stayed behind the Messenger of Allah (ﷺ) in any expedition.

 Zubayr ibn Al-Awwam in the battle of Uhud